guru-desh/Intro-To-PACE-Phoenix/README.md

 - `squeue -A <ACCOUNT>` - Checks jobs related to a PACE account
 - `scancel <JOB_ID>` - Cancels a job on PACE
 - `module load anaconda3` - Loads Anaconda (so you can create your own conda environments)
+- `module spider` - Shows all PACE modules and their versions

 # PACE Command Cheatsheet